 Ideally, a POS machine comes ready out of the box with built-in features for a convenient in-person checkout process.
 They are all lightweight and handheld for in-store mobility.
 Some of the key features of POS system hardware include:

-- Dual screens (a dedicated screen for you and one for your customers)
+- Dual screens for a great customer experience (a dedicated screen for you and one for your customers)

 - A paper receipt printer